Elasmotherium: Palaeobiology

 Modern high crowned (hypsodont) hoofed mammals are generally grazers of open environments, with the wrinkled enamel of Elasmotherium teeth suggested to possibly be an adaptation to feeding on tough, fibrous grass.
-The high crowned teeth of Elasmotherium have either been suggested to an adaptation for feeding on grass or to compensate from the wear caused by the intake of grit on the food it was eating.
+The high crowned teeth of Elasmotherium have either been suggested to be an adaptation for feeding on grass or to compensate from the wear caused by the intake of grit on the food it was eating.
 Dental wear analysis indicates that E. caucasicum and E. sibiricum had a highly abrasive diet, suggested to be the result of a high amount of sandy grit in the soil covering the food they ingested.

 The morphology of skull and neck vertebrae suggest that Elasmotherium had the ability to powerfully move its head from side to side (laterally), and combined side to side and upwards motion (dorsolaterally).
 A number of authors have argued based on multiple lines of evidence, including skull morphology (such as the protuberant eyesocket rims, heavily ossified snout, and enlarged nasal cavity) and carbon and nitrogen isotope ratios (which are highly distinct from those of other rhinoceroses), that Elasmotherium likely heavily fed on roots and other underground parts of plants such as rhizomes, bulbs and tubers, perhaps to an even greater degree than above-ground parts of plants, using their keratinous pad near the front of the snout (rather than the one on the dome), in combination with their powerful neck muscles, to disturb and turn over soil in search of food.
 Elasmotherium may have moved between different habitats, such as forest, steppe and meadows, seasonally to feed on different plant resources.

 If the dome functioned as a resonating chamber, it may have been used to amplify loud vocalisations by males, perhaps to attract females and/or to indicate/assert control of territory.
+It has been suggested that confrontations between Elasmotherium males may have been highly ritualised and largely avoided direct combat.
 Analysis of the limb bones of Elasmotherium suggests that despite its large size, it was probably capable of moving at considerable speed.

 At the latest Middle Pleistocene-early Late Pleistocene Irgiz 1 site in European Russia, 7 Elasmotherium sibiricum individuals, ranging from adults to juveniles, appear to have died together in a catastrophic event.
 Dental microwear analysis, which records an animals diet in their last days/weeks of life, suggests they switched from a low-growing vegetation/grazing diet typical for Elasmotherium (as indicated by their tooth mesowear, which records their long-term diet spanning months to years before death), towards an atypical browsing diet shortly before their death.
 This may suggest that the Elasmotherium individuals died due to starvation as a result of the ground being covered in an abnormally thick layer of snow, forcing them to attempt to feed on shrubs and other vegetation above the snow layer.